 A guide for new and returning students

 If you’re feeling uncertain about the financial landscape right now, you’re not alone.
 And our compassionate team in Financial Aid is here to help.
-There are many reasons Trent has been named the #1 undergraduate university in Canada for scholarships and bursaries for 19 consecutive years.
+There are many reasons Trent has been named the #1 undergraduate university in Ontario for scholarships and bursaries.
 Through these challenging times, we continue to provide students with the help and support you have come to expect from us.

 We have developed this guide to help you navigate all of the funding resources available to you, here at Trent, through government supports, and beyond.
 Consider this your one-stop-shop for all financial support and let us help you access the resources you need to make your Trent education more affordable.